Blastolene Special

-The Blastolene Special, also known as the "Tank Car", is a unique, specially built car, designed and built by American master craftsman Randy Grubb.
-The car is currently owned by American entertainer Jay Leno, who regularly drives it on public streets, and also has the car on display at various car shows and meets (such as Cars and Coffee events for example) in the greater Los Angeles area, and the Californian car culture enthusiast scene.
-Created from an American military tank engine and a custom-made aluminium body, it originally produced 810 bhp (600 kW) at 2,800 rpm and 1,560 ft lb (2,120 N·m) of torque at 2,400 rpm.
+The Blastolene Special, also known as the "Tank Car", is a custom built car, designed and built by American craftsman Randy Grubb.
+The car is currently owned by American entertainer Jay Leno, who drives it on public streets, and also displays the car at various car shows and meets in the greater Los Angeles area.
+The Special is powered by an American military tank engine and features a custom-made aluminium body, it originally produced 810 bhp (600 kW) at 2,800 rpm and 1,560 ft lb (2,120 N·m) of torque at 2,400 rpm.
 The car weighs 9,500 pounds (4,300 kg) which is 1/11th the weight of the original tank from which the engine was used.

 History

 In 2001, the Blastolene Special was built by craftsman Randy Grubb.
 It is powered by a Continental AV1790-5B, a huge engine that weighs as much as a Volkswagen Beetle, which was previously used in the 51-ton M47 Patton Tank in the 1950s.
 It also features a Greyhound bus transmission and a retro designed sheet metal body.
 Jay Leno put it into the extensive collection of cars he owns —84 cars and 73 motorcycles as of April 2006.
 The car was built at Grubb's shop in Grants Pass, Oregon.